fermyon/developer/content/cloud/support.md

 ## Report Abuse

 To report suspected abuse of the Fermyon Cloud service, please e-mail abuse@fermyon.com.

+## Report Security Concerns

+Please go to our [Feedback repo - Report Security Concern](https://github.com/fermyon/feedback/security/policy) for instructions on how to report any concerns.